 NOM-backed DC Council Candidate Changes Position on Marriage

-January 11, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+January 11, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Delano Hunter, who plans to run in the special election for the Ward 5 Council seat, has changed his tune on marriage equality.
 Hunter announced he will not seek to overturn the Marriage Equality Act, a complete change from his NOM-backed campaign against Thomas Harry in the September 2010 primary.
 In 2010, anti-gay groups supported Hunter's call for a voter referendum to overturn the same-sex marriage ballot, according to the Washington Blade: